 Let us compare the complexity of algorithms from the QGOpt library with some state of the art algorithms in quantum technologies.
 For example, let us consider quantum channel tomography, which can be implemented via optimization on $C_{n, r}$.
-Under the assumption that a particular algorithm uses all the optimization primitives, one step of an optimization algorithm scales like $O(n^3r)$, where $n$ is the dimension of a Hilbert space and $r$ is Kraus rank.
-It follows from Table \ref{table:complexity}.
-In general, the Kraus rank $r$ is equal to $n^2$, which means that the maximal complexity is $O(n^5)$; however, if we know prior information that $r$ is small, then one can sufficiently reduce the complexity of an algorithm.
+Under the assumption that a particular algorithm uses all the optimization primitives, one step of an optimization algorithm scales like $O(n^3r)$, where $n$ is the dimension of a Hilbert space and $r$ is Kraus rank (see Table~\ref{table:complexity}).
+In general, the Kraus rank $r$ is equal to $n^2$, which means that the maximal complexity is $O(n^5)$; however, if we have prior information that $r$ is small, then one can significantly reduce the complexity of an algorithm.
 One can compare the one-step complexity of Riemannian-optimization-based algorithms for quantum channel tomography with the one-step complexity of an algorithm suggested in \cite{knee2018quantum} that is based on the orthogonal projection on the set of CPTP maps.
 In turn, the orthogonal projection on the set of CPTP maps is implemented through repeated averaged projections on CP and TP sets of maps.
 The projection on the CP set has complexity $O(n^6)$ that is larger than the complexity of Riemannian-optimization-based algorithms.

 Let us also compare the QGOpt library with other libraries for Riemannian optimization.
-Table \ref{table:libraries} shows an incomplete list of the most related libraries.
+Table \ref{table:libraries} shows a list of some related libraries.
 One can see that QGOpt suits best quantum technologies problems in terms of the number of quantum manifolds.

 \end{appendix}

 \nolinenumbers